Exploring Car Diagnostic Scanners: Knowledge, Uses, and Modern Automotive Information

 Data Flow in Vehicle Diagnostics

-Vehicle diagnostics follow a predictable information flow.
+Vehicle diagnostics follow a predictable information flow from the physical sensor to the user interface.

 This flow explains why scanners are essential for accessing information that is otherwise hidden within vehicle systems.